Tamil-arasan-S/Local-DNS-poisoning-via-Hosts-file-modification/README.md

 <img width="986" height="297" alt="image" src="https://github.com/user-attachments/assets/c44eb22a-fbcb-4ffd-95f3-e6d8d4de8c06" />

+>By adding the domain in the 127.0.0.1 will make it to loopback to the local host and can't be accessed.

 >By the [download] and [upload] command the Hosts file can be modified and the Local DNS can be poisoned.